-SUcceSS is the world’s first randomised placebo-controlled study of decompression surgery for central lumbar canal stenosis.
+SUcceSS is the world’s first randomised, placebo-controlled study of decompression surgery for central lumbar canal stenosis.
 SUcceSS is being conducted in Sydney and Melbourne and is sponsored by the University of Sydney.

 Lead Investigator: Professor Manuela Ferreira

-Study surgeons: Dr Ralph Mobbs, Dr Ralph Stanford, Dr Gavin Davis, Dr James van Gelder, Dr Raoul Pope, Dr Rajesh Reddy, Dr Peter Wilson, Dr Jacob Fairhall
+SUcceSS Surgeons: Dr Ralph Mobbs, Dr Ralph Stanford, Dr Gavin Davis, Dr James van Gelder, Dr Raoul Pope, Dr Prashanth Rao, Dr Rajesh Reddy, Dr Peter Wilson, Dr Jacob Fairhall, Dr Gerald Quan

-After the surgery, we will then contact you to monitor your symptoms every 3 months over 2 years.
-Most of this contact will be conducted via telephone appointments.
+After the surgery, the participant will be contacted to monitor their symptoms every 3 months for a period of 2 years.
+This contact will be conducted via telephone appointments.

-- Are older than 40 years of age
+- Those who are ≥40 years of age

-- Have neurogenic claudication (e.g. pain, numbness, and/or fatigue in or below the buttocks that is worse with walking and better when you sit or lean forward.
+- Those who have neurogenic claudication (e.g., pain, numbness, and/or fatigue in or below the buttocks that is worse with walking and better when you sitting or leaning forward).

-- Your symptoms have been present for at least 3 months.
+- Those whose symptoms have been present for at least 3 months.

-- Those who are eligible and medically fit to receive decompression surgery (single or dual level)
+- Those who are eligible and medically fit to receive decompression surgery (single or dual level).

 SUcceSS has been approved by the South Eastern Sydney Local Health District Human Research Ethics Committee – HREC/17/POWH/601